livegnik/2way-poc-design/README.md

 Across the design, absence of permission, ambiguity, or incomplete context results in rejection rather than fallback behavior.
 The system fails closed by default.

-All containment mechanisms are structural and enforced locally.
-No global coordination or external trust is assumed.
+Security properties are enforced structurally and locally.
+No global trust, centralized authority, or trusted transport is assumed.

-## Core idea

-Applications built on 2WAY do not own isolated databases or central backends.
-They operate on a shared, local-first graph representing identities, devices, relationships, content, and app-specific state under a single authorship and permission model.

-Each node maintains its own authoritative state.
-Nodes synchronize directly with peers using signed, ordered envelopes.
-Incoming data is always treated as untrusted and validated locally.
-Consistency emerges from deterministic validation, explicit ownership, strict ordering, and scoped synchronization rather than global consensus.

-## Design guarantees
+## Structural impossibility

-The following properties are guaranteed by design and enforced structurally.

-### Identity-bound authorship

-Every operation is bound to a cryptographic identity.
-Ownership is explicit and immutable for the lifetime of an object.

-### Append-only, tamper-evident history

-Accepted history is never rewritten or retroactively altered.
-Ordering is explicit, monotonic, and locally authoritative.

-### Structural application isolation

-Applications are isolated by schema and domain boundaries.
-Cross-application reinterpretation or mutation is structurally impossible, not merely disallowed by policy.
+Many prohibited behaviors in 2WAY are not merely disallowed by policy, but structurally impossible.

-### Offline-first correctness

-Nodes operate with full local authority and reconcile incrementally.
-Remote coordination is never required for correctness.

-### No implicit trust

-Synchronization does not imply trust.
-All network input is untrusted and validated against local state, schema, and authorization rules.
+Structural impossibility means that no valid execution path exists that would allow the behavior to occur, regardless of application intent, peer behavior, or network conditions.

+This principle underlies application isolation, access control enforcement, graph mutation rules, and state ordering throughout the system.

 ## Degrees of separation and influence limits

 Visibility and influence are constrained through explicit graph distance.

-* Relationships define degrees of separation between identities.
+* Relationships define degrees of separation between identities
-* Services and applications may restrict reads, writes, and broadcasts based on maximum allowed distance.
+* Services and applications may restrict reads, writes, and broadcasts based on maximum allowed distance
-* Identities outside the permitted radius are structurally ignored.
+* Identities outside the permitted radius are structurally ignored

 This bounds unsolicited reach and limits the impact of unknown or weakly anchored peers.

-## Sybil resistance model
+## Sybil resistance through structure

 2WAY does not attempt global Sybil prevention.

 Instead, it limits Sybil impact through graph structure:

-* Identities have no influence without meaningful graph anchoring.
+* Identities have no influence without meaningful graph anchoring
-* Trust, ratings, and membership are app-scoped and typed.
+* Trust, ratings, and membership are app-scoped and typed
-* Influence does not propagate across applications or domains by default.
+* Influence does not propagate across applications or domains by default
-* Degrees of separation restrict unsolicited interaction.
+* Degrees of separation restrict unsolicited interaction

 Large numbers of unanchored identities therefore remain inert.